What is a Blood Deficiency?

 → Hydration: Make sure to hydrate sufficiently, especially during summer or while in warmer climates.
 Besides water, herbal teas, soups, and hydrating fruits and veggies (like those recommended for a yin deficiency) are beneficial.

 → Proper Exercise & Movement: While it's important to keep moving to prevent stagnation in the body, too much exercise or high-intensity workouts can be depleting and actually make things worse.
 Keep exercises moderate and stick to activities that are enjoyable and lower-impact, like walking, hiking, swimming, or dancing.
-It's also advisable to work out several times a week - not every day (though light movement every day is great!).
+It's also advisable to work out several times a week - not necessarily every day (though light movement every day is beneficial!).

 DIET + NUTRITION